esbmc/esbmc/README.md

 systems/archs the [BUILDING.md](https://github.com/esbmc/esbmc/blob/cheri-clang/BUILDING.md)
 document explains the necessary installation steps.

+# Open source

+ESBMC is open-source software mainly distributed under the Apache License 2.0.
+It contains a significant amount of other people's software.
+However, please see the COPYING file to explain who owns what and under what terms it is distributed.

+We'd be extremely happy to receive contributions to improve ESBMC (under the terms of the Apache License 2.0).
+Please file a pull request against the public GitHub repo if you'd like to submit anything.
+General discussion and release announcements will be made via GitHub.
+Please post an issue on GitHub and contact us about research or collaboration.

+Please review the [developer documentation](https://github.com/esbmc/esbmc/blob/master/CONTRIBUTIONS.md) if you want to contribute to ESBMC.

 ### Differences from CBMC

 ESBMC is a fork of CBMC v2.9 (2008), the C Bounded Model Checker.
 The primary differences between the two are: